phoopyae1/Thu-Kha-EMR/ATENXION_READY.md

 ```
 User: "Do I owe any money?"
 Agent: *Calls GET /api/patient-portal/payments/:patientId*
-Agent: "You have one outstanding invoice for 25,000 MMK from your Oct 10 visit"
+Agent: "You have one outstanding invoice for 25,000 SGD from your Oct 10 visit"
 ```

 ---